andersevenrud/xpra-html5-client/README.md

 #### Deployment

-Run `yarn workspace xpra-ts-ui build` and copy the artifacts in `packages/ui/dist/` to your destination.
+Run `yarn workspace xpra-html5-client-react build` and copy the artifacts in `packages/ui/dist/` to your destination.

 #### Development

-Run `yarn workspace xpra-ts-ui dev` to start a development server.
+Run `yarn workspace xpra-html5-client-react dev` to start a development server.

 To set up a X11 environment for testing purposes: